ajaymirgaldev/reactJS/readme.txt

 Welcome to ReactJS:
-ReactJS is a Javascript Based Framework.
+ReactJS is a JavaScript Based Framework.